IsThatYouCarl/Web-scrapping-to-get-football-data-in-csv-format/README.md

-I wrote this python program to perform web scrapping on the website https://www.transfermarkt.com/ so that I can get all the league tables across all top 5 leagues.
+I wrote this python program to perform web scrapping on the website https://www.transfermarkt.com/ so that I can extract desired football data.
+It can:

+1. Get league tables of top 5 league in any year
+2. Get top scorers data

 I attached all 5 other csv files to demonstrate how the final result would look like.